-- A2.3.1 Rewiring of student rooms is not permitted. - A2.3.2 Excessive or unsafe use of extension cords or plug adapters (e.g., extension cords plugged into other extension cords) are prohibited.
-All extension cords/power strips must be UL approved and have a built-in circuit breaker with an on-off switch.
-No other types of power cords or multi-plug adaptors are allowed. - A2.3.3 Residents and guests may not leave food and/or cooking appliances actively in use in unattended in rooms, lounges, kitchens, or grilling areas. - A2.3.4 This list is not exhaustive.
+- A2.3.1 Rewiring of student rooms is not permitted. - A2.3.2 All extension cords/power strips must be UL approved and have a built-in circuit breaker with an on-off switch.
+No other types of power cords or multiplug adaptors are allowed. - A2.3.3 Extension cords/power strips may not be plugged into other extension cords/power strips (daisy chaining). - A2.3.4 Residents and guests may not leave food and/or cooking appliances actively in use in unattended in rooms, lounges, kitchens, or grilling areas. - A2.3.5 This list is not exhaustive.
 As new appliances are available on the market, the Department of Housing and Residence Life reserves the right to review the appliance and determine whether or not it is approved to be in the residence halls.
+The Department of Housing and Residence Life will provide residents a process through which new appliances can be reviewed and approved or denied prior to residents bringing the item(s) to campus.